TRAVEL + VENUES

 (<5 min drive from SA+P)

 Further afield consider family owned Padilla’s Mexican Kitchen (open til 7pm), Mary and Tito’s (open til 3 pm), La Guelaguetza, or for fine dining and cocktails Los Poblanos.
-And, the top of the conference hotel features one of the best views on sunsets and the city at the Apothecary Lounge.
+And, the top of the Parq Central Hotel features one of the best views on sunsets and the city at the Apothecary Lounge.

 The 66 Diner is also a classic serving up some of the best shakes!
 66 Diner